Universal-Team/db/CONTRIBUTING.md

    - Bitbucket is also supported but not as well.
 Other sites can be added if they have a good API for it
 1. Have a place for public discussion of your app (e.g GitHub Discussions, GBAtemp, Discord server, etc)
 1. If a online service component exists, try to make it open source and allow the URL which the apps connects with to be changed, in case the service goes down

+## LLM/AI Agent Policy
+- Usage of LLM tools in the process of making apps being submitted to Universal-DB is **okay** so long as it is indicated properly
+- Usage of LLM tools to generate code or other assets for Universal-DB **itself** is **prohibited**
+- Usage of LLM tools to write descriptions for pull requests or issues is **prohibited**
+   - Please just take a second to write it yourself, a sentence or two usually suffices